LSU-UCF: Fiesta Bowl prediction, time, TV channel, preview | NCAA.com

 Undefeated UCF is looking to beat another SEC team in a New Year's Six game.
 This time, the Knights play LSU in the Fiesta Bowl.
-Below, find the time, TV channel, prediction and preview information.
+Below, find game time, TV channel, prediction and preview information.

 Last season, UCF beat Auburn in the Peach Bowl.
 This year, first-year coach Josh Heupel and UCF play coach Ed Orgeron and LSU in the Fiesta Bowl at State Farm Stadium in Glendale, Arizona.
 UCF has won 25 games in a row.